 In 1998, Hyundai and a group of New England-area dealers joined the fight against pediatric cancer by supporting a local initiative to support the Jimmy Fund at the Dana-Farber Cancer Institute.
 This activity quickly grew nationwide and soon became Hyundai Hope On Wheels (HHOW).
-HHOW is a 501(c)(3) nonprofit organization, that is committed to helping kids fight cancer.
+HHOW is a 501(c)(3) nonprofit organization that is committed to helping kids fight cancer.
 The goals of the organization are to fund research and to create awareness for childhood cancer.
 Hyundai Motor America and its more than 830 dealers and customers support the cause with a donation from every new vehicle sold.
-In 2017, HHOW surpasses $130 million in life-time donations to pediatric cancer research in the United States.
+In 2017, HHOW surpassed $130 million in lifetime donations to pediatric cancer research in the United States.

 You may be shocked to discover that less than 4% of federal research funding for cancer is designated for pediatrics.
 Without necessary funding, potentially life-saving research and new treatment therapies will go undone.
-We believe that these young childhood-cancer fighters deserve a chance, and HHOW is funding research in pursuit of a cure.
+We believe that these young childhood cancer fighters deserve a chance, and HHOW is funding research in pursuit of a cure.

 Why HHOW Research Grants?

-HHOW has quickly become recognized as a leader in funding of pediatric cancer research in the U.S. More than 780 grants have been awarded over the past 19 years.
+HHOW has quickly become recognized as a leader in the funding of pediatric cancer research in the U.S. More than 780 grants have been awarded over the past 19 years.
 In fact, there are over 280 HHOW research projects currently underway.
 For 2017, we will announce an additional 68 pediatric cancer research grants.
-A HHOW research grant is awarded to an institution that is a member of the Children's Oncology group of America (COG) and the doctor-researcher within these institutions is doing research in pediatric oncology, which has a translational benefit to patients.
+A HHOW research grant is awarded to an institution that is a member of the Children's Oncology Group of America (COG), and the doctor-researcher within these institutions is doing research in pediatric oncology, which has a translational benefit to patients.
 Grant applicants are invited to submit a research proposal once a year.
-These proposals are peer-reviewed by a scientific panel and funded grants are selected based on their innovation to the field and ability to have the greatest impact on improving cures.
+These proposals are peer-reviewed by a scientific panel, and funded grants are selected based on their innovation to the field and ability to have the greatest impact on improving cures.
 There are 4 HHOW grant categories:

 1. The Hyundai Impact Award ($50,000): a one-year grant awarded to the pediatric cancer oncology department at children's hospitals in the U.S. Funds may be used to provide programmatic support or clinician for patient care at the center.

 2. The Young Investigator Grant ($150,000): a two-year grant, which is peer-reviewed and competitively selected.
-The grant supports the work of a pediatric oncologist, who is within his/her first 7 years of practice at an academic institution and is doing translational research.
+The grant supports the work of a pediatric oncologist, who is within his/her first seven years of practice at an academic institution and is doing translational research.

 3. The Hyundai Scholar Hope Grant ($250,000): a two-year grant, which is peer-reviewed and competitively selected.
 The grant supports the work of a pediatric oncologist, who is an MD physician-researcher at any level of his/her career at any COG member institution and is doing translational research.

 4. The Hyundai Quantum Award ($1 million): a four-year grant, which is for a peer-reviewed and competitively selected.
-This grant is awarded to a pediatric oncologist, who is an MD physician-researcher, for advanced research projects that focus on high risk pediatric cancers with low survival rates.
+This grant is awarded to a pediatric oncologist, who is an MD physician-researcher, for advanced research projects that focus on high-risk pediatric cancers with low survival rates.

 Each year HHOW visits children's hospitals across the U.S. to donate funds and raise awareness.
-During the event, we host our signature "Handprint Ceremony" which captures each child's handprint in paint.
+During the event, we host our signature "Handprint Ceremony," which captures each child's handprint in paint.
 These handprints are placed on Hyundai cars that travel across the country to build colorful awareness of the program.

 Because there is nothing more personal than a handprint, each is distinctive in its own way.
-Whether it's completing a round of chemo, celebrating a beautiful new head of hair or receiving a clean bill of health, one child's milestone can be another's symbol of hope.
+Whether it's completing a round of chemo, celebrating a beautiful new head of hair, or receiving a clean bill of health, one child's milestone can be another's symbol of hope.
 And these handprints serve as our symbol.